 Blow dryers can also cause heat damage, especially when you hold the nozzle close to your hair, which is what you will do when creating a flipped-out short bob.

 5. Long Hair with Curly Side Fringe

 Going for big waves?
 Choose a heat protectant that’s big on protection, too!
-When going for long hair with curly side fringe, spray heat protectant generously on your hair before curling.
+When styling your long hair with a curly side fringe, spray heat protectant generously on your hair before curling.

 By choosing the best heat protectant for hair, you can have fun blow-drying, straightening, and curling your hair without worrying about extreme heat damage.
 This way, you’re free to rock any hairstyle you want.